Old Broadway Theatre: 1856–59

 The eleventh season began September 14, 1857, when Mathews began a critically acclaimed run of six weeks in two engagements.
 The Ronzani Ballet Troupe performed October 6 – November 7.
 McKean Buchanan played one week.
 The theater was closed the week of December 7 to remodel its interior.
 When it reopened, on December 14, James M. Nixon was "equestrian director", R. White was "director of the arena", and Van Amburgh & Co. presented its "grand equestrian, zoological, and hippo-dramatic company".
 The Van Amburgh run closed March 31.
 On April 5, the house reverted to drama for a four-week engagement by Emma Waller and her husband, Daniel Waller.
 (The acting manager was N. L. Griffin and the stage manager F. C. Wemyss.)
 They closed May 1, 1858, and E. A. Marshall ended his association with the Broadway Theatre.
 It was then offered for nightly or weekly lease.
 A testimonial to Thomas D. Rice was held May 14, and a benefit for H. B. Phillips on May 22.
 Lola Montez lectured May 24 and continued for about two weeks, sometimes acting with A. W. Fenno.

 The house was leased by Edward Eddy, a popular actor who had the previous season managed the Bowery Theatre, where he had acted since 1851.
 He made considerable alterations to the Broadway and reopened it for its twelfth season October 18, 1858.
 Fenno was stage manager.
 The prices were: dress circle, 50 cents; parquette and family circle, 25 cents; "a new and commodious amphitheatre, comprising the entire third and fourth tiers, capable of seating 2,000 persons, 12 cents".
 The opening play was The Lady of Lyons with Eddy opposite Julia Dean Hayne, who began an engagement of three weeks.
 Hackett played November 8 – 15, followed by Ponisi as Lady Macbeth, with Eddy as her husband.
 Barry Sullivan made his American debut November 22, playing various roles for one week.
 On November 29, Eddy presented the circus of Sands, Nathans & Co., which gave six weeks of ring performances, after which the company furnished the horses for a series of hippodramas: Putnam, the Iron Son of '76; Rookwood; Mazeppa; The Cataract of the Ganges; and Ivanhoe.
 Harry Pearson made his American debut on February 14, 1859, running one week, followed by Lucille and Helen Western, known as the Star Sisters, for two weeks.

 Closing and demolition

 At some point Whiting had acquired ownership of the building.
 On February 28, a newspaper reported he had decided to replace the theatre with warehouses, beginning the work in April.
-A four-week run of Shakespeare's Antony and Cleopatra opened March 7, and the Broadway Theatre closed forever April 2, 1859.
+A four-week run of Shakespeare's Antony and Cleopatra opened March 7, and the Broadway Theatre closed April 2, 1859.

-Demolition began by April 11, 1859, and was accomplished by June 11.
+Demolition began by April 11, and was already accomplished two months later.
 The new warehouses were completed by June 9, 1860.

 In 1867 one writer summarized the theater's history this way: